Ketchup And Macaroni To The Rescue: Kraft Heinz (NASDAQ:KHC)

 Image Source: Company Website

 To be honest I have had a steadfast bearish rating on the stock for years.
 Here is a link to one of my pessimistic reads of Kraft Heinz when it was trading at $63 a share in July 2018.
-The company still holds more debt than the typical S&P 500 selection, and excessive interest expense will still weigh on future shareholder upside for years.
-However, bearish attitudes and lack of interest by analysts and investors alike may have opened up an opportunity for contrarian thinkers.
-Given the uptick in sales from the COVID-19 situation remains, additional gains for defensive-minded investors may materialize the rest of 2020.
+The company still holds more debt than the typical S&P 500 selection, and excessive interest expense will weigh on future shareholder upside for years.
+However, bearish attitudes and the lack of interest by analysts and investors alike may have opened an opportunity for contrarian thinkers.
+Given the uptick in sales from the COVID-19 situation remains, additional gains for defensive-minded investors could materialize the rest of 2020.

 Bullish Data Points

-Kraft Heinz has been slashing costs, selling assets and taking goodwill impairment for several years, trying to find the right operating balance with stagnant sales trends and competition in the food industry.
+Kraft Heinz has been slashing costs, selling assets and taking goodwill impairment for several years, trying to find the right operating balance to match stagnant sales trends and competition in the food industry.
 Early last year, Warren Buffett of Berkshire Hathaway (BRK.B) (BRK.A) even admitted his significant 27% holding in the company failed to properly account for the debt overhang on long-term results.
-Kraft slashed its dividend and capital expenditures in 2019 to help unlock cash flow for debt reduction.
+Kraft cut its dividend and capital expenditures in 2019 to help unlock cash flow for debt reduction.
 Below you can review some metrics witnessing improvement from lower investment in plant/equipment and the acquisition of smaller brands under Kraft's umbrella.
 Cash flow to capital expenditures, sales and debt have been moving in the right direction since 2018.

 In addition, stock valuations on steady (albeit slow to grow) operating results have also improved as a function of the large price slide from $92 in early 2017.
 Below you can see price to trailing earnings, cash flow, sales and book value in combination reached for five-year lows in March.
 At $29 a share today, Kraft looks to be a stronger buy candidate vs. a few years ago based on valuations.